clap-lab/clap-lab.github.io/workshop.markdown

 If you have questions about the program, you can send an e-mail to <a href="mailto:humanclaim@googlegroups.com">humanclaim@googlegroups.com</a>.

 Curious about previous editions?
 Visit the websites for [HumanCLAIM 2023](/workshop2023.markdown) and [HumanCLAIM 2024](/workshop2024.markdown).
-## Registration
-If you would like to register for the workshop, please send an e-mail with your full name to <a href="mailto:evailse.beck@stud.uni-goettingen.de">evailse.beck@stud.uni-goettingen.de</a>